-At St. Luke’s, we treat patients with pelvic floor dysfunctions which
+At St. Luke’s, we treat patients with pelvic floor dysfunctions,

-are problems that consist of pain and disruption of bladder, bowel and/or
+which are problems that consist of pain and disruption of bladder, bowel

-sexual function due to restrictions of the muscles and nerves of the pelvis.
+and/or sexual function due to restrictions of the muscles and nerves of

-Through pelvic floor therapy, our goal is to minimize side effects and
+the pelvis.
+Through pelvic floor therapy, our goal is to minimize side

 Our team of physical and occupational therapists treat patients with pelvic